-- e-cigarettes or vape pens), light switches or anything electrical - not even a phone or garage door opener. - 3.
-Do NOT operate underground pipeline valves or stop - if gas is escaping.)
-In the New York Metro area, also call 811.
-5. Report the incident to your supervisor.
+- light switches or anything electrical not even a phone or garage door opener. - 3.
+Do NOT operate underground pipeline valves or stop - 4.
+From a safe location, call 911 and National Grid immediately.
+Excavators are required by law to call 911 if gas is escaping. - 5.
+Report the incident to your supervisor. - 6.
+Stay away from the area until National Grid personnel say it is safe to return.